 Abortion

-Abortion remains a crime in Jamaica, punishable by life imprisonment, with or without hard labor.
-Anyone giving advice about abortion or assisting in the procedure can face up to three years in prison.
-These laws are rarely enforced, according to Jamaican pro-choice activists, but are a constant source of fear for those seeking to end their unwanted pregnancies.
-Doctors have been arrested sporadically and sent to jail over the past ten years for providing abortions.
+Abortion remains a crime in Jamaica under the Offences Against the Person Act.
+It is punishable by life imprisonment, with or without hard labor.
+Anyone giving advice about abortion or assisting in the procedure can also face up to three years in prison.
+The law is rarely enforced, according to Jamaican pro-choice activists, but the threat of arrest can lead to greater risks for those seeking to end their unwanted pregnancies.
+Doctors have been arrested sporadically and sent to jail for providing abortions.

 Marriage